viet34tqc/notebook/interview.md

 - Simple: It's easier to learn and to work with.
 JS can be run directly within browser, meaning that there's no need to compile the code before running it.
 - Flexibility: You can declare variables without type.
 - Popularity: JS is strongly supported and very popular
-- Rich API: JS provides lots of API to make interactions, which enhance UI and UX
+- Rich API: JS provides lots of APIs to make interactions, which enhance UI and UX

 Pros:

 - Security Issues: JavaScript is client-side scripting language which means the code runs on the user's computer.
 This can lead to security issues if not implemented properly.
-- Too Flexible: JS is weak typed language => errors.
+- Too Flexible: JS is weak typed language => errors in run time.
 It doesn't even require any variable declaration.
 This is allowed due to hoisting.
 - JS is executed during runtime without a compiler, if your JS code has error => your app can be crashed.
 - Browser Support: The browser interprets JavaScript differently in different browsers.
 Thus, the code must be run on various platforms before publishing.